i-love-flamingo/dingo/Readme.md

 ```
 .AsEagerSingleton() binds as a singleton, and loads it when the application is initialized
 .In(dingo.Singleton) makes it a global singleton
-.In(dingo.ChildSingleton) makes it a singleton limited to the config area
+.In(dingo.ChildSingleton) makes it a singleton limited to the current injector
 ```

 `In` allows us to bind in a scope, making the created instances scoped in a certain way.